 5 – Use Moisturizing Hair Products

-Using natural moisturizing hair products containing ingredients like coconut milk, avocado, banana, and shea butter, will work especially well in winters.
+Using natural moisturizing hair products containing ingredients like coconut milk, avocado, banana, and shea butter, will work especially well in winter.

-As winters rip your hair of its moisture, these moisturizing hair products soften dry and brittle hair and clear static.
+As winters rip your hair off its moisture, these moisturizing hair products soften dry and brittle hair and clear static.

 6 – Use A Ionic Hair Dryer